-The use of methyl jasmonate as a seed treatment would have a net positive effect on the plant growth and yield by reducing herbivory.
-Many studies show the benefits of induced resistance in decreasing the preference and performance of herbivorous insects (Painter, 1951; Stout, 2013), and increasing the dose can result in increased resistance, but the benefits levels off at higher doses and eventually become disruptive and toxic to the plant.
+The use of MeJA as a seed treatment can have a net positive effect on the plant growth and yield by reducing herbivory.
+Many studies have shown the benefits of induced resistance in decreasing the preference and performance of herbivorous insects (Painter, 1951; Stout, 2013), and increasing the dose can result in increased resistance.
+However, the benefits may level off at higher doses and eventually become disruptive and toxic to the plants.
 One of the negative side effects of jasmonate induced response can be through reduced seed germination which can delay seedling growth.
 Some of these costs may be the direct result of energetic investments in induction, while other costs may be indirect, arising from regulation of growth by defense signaling pathways (Züst and Agrawal, 2016).
-While energetic costs may be unavoidable, it may also be possible to activate resistance at a low enough level that is not a stress with associated growth costs.
+While energetic costs may be unavoidable, it may also be possible to activate resistance at a low level that minimizes the associated growth costs.
 For agricultural applications, it is important to determine a dose of MeJA that promotes resistance without a significant cost in terms of germination or early seedling growth which could affect stand formation or crop yield.
-Treatment of seeds with MeJA is done prior to planting while the seeds are quiescent so that induction of host plant resistance occurs as the seeds become metabolically active after sowing during imbibition and germination.
+Treatment of seeds with MeJA is done prior to planting when the seeds are quiescent so that induction of host plant resistance occurs as the seeds become metabolically active after sowing during imbibition and germination.
 Jasmonates have been shown to negatively affect the likelihood of germination by interacting with the abscisic acid pathway which can promote seed dormancy (Kraus and Stout, 2019; Bhavanam and Stout, 2021).
 However, recent studies show that it is possible to establish doses of MeJA that induce resistance without hampering seed germination or seedling growth.
-For example, Erazo-Garcia et al. (2021) showed that lupin seeds treated with 0.1 mM concentrations of MeJA induced resistance against Delia platura and did not affect seed germination or seedling growth (Erazo-Garcia et al., 2021).
-In rice jasmonic acid application induced resistance to rice weevil but had negative effects on seedling emergence and growth early in the season, which did become smaller at the end of the season when yield was measured (Bhavanam and Stout, 2021).
-The short-term negative effects on plant growth can therefore be offset in the long run with minimal or no effect on plant growth and crop yield while using MeJA as seed treatment to combat insect herbivory.
+For example, Erazo-Garcia et al. (2021) showed that lupin seeds treated with 0.1 mM concentrations of MeJA induce resistance against D. platura and do not affect seed germination or seedling growth (Erazo-Garcia et al., 2021).
+In rice, JA application induced resistance to rice weevil but had negative effects on seedling emergence and growth early in the season, which did become smaller at the end of the season when yield was measured (Bhavanam and Stout, 2021).
+The short-term negative effects on plant growth can therefore be offset in the long run with minimal or no effect on plant growth and crop yield when MeJA is used as seed treatments to combat insect herbivory.

-Many of the studies on treating seeds with methyl jasmonate have been conducted using a method of applying the jasmonate by soaking the seed in an aqueous solution.
-The soaking method has been used with both methyl jasmonate and jasmonic acid, and which compound provides better resistance depends on the host plant (Bhavanan and Stout 2021).
-While pre-emptive soaking of seeds with methyl jasmonate to induce plant resistance can be relevant in planting crops such as rice fields, most field crop seeds are not hydrated and later dehydrated prior to sowing.
+Many studies on treating seeds with MeJA have been conducted using a method of applying the jasmonate by soaking the seeds in an aqueous solution.
+The soaking method has been used with both MeJA and JA, and which compound provides better resistance depends on the host plants (Bhavanan and Stout 2021).
+While preemptive soaking of seeds with MeJA to induce plant resistance can be relevant in planting crops such as rice fields, most field crop seeds are not hydrated and later dehydrated prior to sowing.
 Field corn seeds are commercially treated with the application of plant protectants for early season pest management.
 The plant protectants are mixed with a film coating polymer to achieve uniformity of application and adherence of seed treatment active ingredients to the seed surface, and commonly applied using rotary pan seed treatment technology (Afzal et al., 2020).
-The same commercial film coating polymer formulations applied with rotary pan technology can be performed on a lab-scale (Wilson et al. 2015).
+The same commercial film coating polymer formulations applied with rotary pan technology can also be performed on a lab scale (Wilson et al. 2015).